Sign2Pay/authature-ios/README.md

 # authature-ios

-The Autathure iOS SDK is designed to facilitate the integration Authature within your iOS apps.
+The Authature iOS SDK is designed to facilitate the integration Authature within your iOS apps.

 The SDK supplies integration points at different levels of abstraction.